top of page

 To protect from the hot summer sun and establish an over-story we planted fast-growing fruit trees and put up trellises.

 To build the soil I bought a lot of compost and mulch, but it was expensive and quickly integrated into the hard clay soils.
+Now I use horse manure.

 We laid drip irrigation throughout the garden, but found it didn't work for the wild style of gardening and pulled all that up too.